 Latin American Paleo Cooking

 I hope you enjoy these as much as my husband and I did!
-Oh, and don't forget to lock in your pre-order of my upcoming print cookbook.
+Oh, and don't forget to grab a copy of my print cookbook.
 If you love Latin American cuisine you are going to be over the moon for everything I packed into this book!

 It's 95% AIP or adaptable and features dishes from countries including Puerto Rico, Cuba, Dominican Republic, Venezuela, Colombia, Peru, Argentina, and Brazil!